sentiampc/sentialabs.github.io/_drafts/2016-09-23-Serverless-Screenshot-Service.md

   createThumbnails:
     handler: handler.create_thumbnails
     events:
-      # this event type will also create the mentioned bucket
+      # this event type will also create the screenshots bucket and trigger
-      # and trigger the lambda function every time a file
-      # is uploaded (ObjectCreated)
+      # the lambda function every time a file is uploaded (ObjectCreated)
       - s3:
           bucket: ${self:custom.bucket_name}
           event: s3:ObjectCreated:*